Arafat: Saudi Modernises Stoning Of Devil To Check Stampede | Leadership Newspaper

 This is to monitor movement of pilgrims to ensure orderliness and check stampede in the 2019 pilgrimage.

-The representative of the National Hajj Commission of Nigeria (NAHCON) in the Kingdom of Saudi Arabia, Dr Tanko Aliyu, disclosed this to journalists yesterday at Muna when he led them on inspection of Nigerian pilgrims’ tent at Muna.
+The Representative of the National Hajj Commission of Nigeria (NAHCON) in the Kingdom of Saudi Arabia, Dr Tanko Aliyu, disclosed this to journalists on Sunday at Muna when he led them on inspection of Nigerian pilgrims’ tent at Muna.

-The monitoring is part of efforts by NAHCON in ensuring hitch-free pilgrimage, as the pilgrims prepare to stone devil in Muna after Arafat day, August 10.
+The News Agency of Nigeria (NAN) reports that the monitoring is part of efforts by NAHCON in ensuring hitch-free pilgrimage, as the pilgrims prepare to stone devil in Muna after Arafat day, Aug.
+10.

 “The new idea is necessitated by the fact that, previous stoning was not without some negative developments.